mrakshith21/Mail-Box/README.md

-Mail-Box
-A web application to fetch mails using the Gmail API
+Mail-Box - A web application to fetch emails using the Gmail API